bmh578/iri_model/README.md

 ./build/plot_results
 ```

-This will create several PNG files in the build directory:
+This will create several PNG files in the `build` directory initially, and when running with Docker, these files are automatically moved to the `/app/plots` directory:

 1. `electron_density_profile.png` - Electron density vs. height
 2. `f2_layer_parameters.png` - F2 layer parameters (NmF2, HmF2, TeF2)